 Also, I made a thin strip to be used as a tie.
 I hand-stitched it to the outer back of the diy needlebook.
 You can totally machine stitch it in place, together with sewing the felt.
 Especially if you use a wider trim or ribbon.
 I used faux leather lace.

-You can also check out this this diy throw pillow cover– Easiest Ever!
+You can also check out this diy throw pillow cover– Easiest Ever!

 WANT MORE FREE TUTORIALS AND GOODIES?

-Or …check out this popular PDF pattern – the Enya Wallet Bag - crossbody, clutch or as a regular wallet, it has everything a big bag has!
+Or …check out the popular Enya Wallet Bag in our shop - use it as a crossbody, clutch, or regular wallet, it has everything a big bag has!